|

 In-person research assistance is available on Swedish Research Day (the third Thursday of the month except December) at the Hoffman Research Library.
 You can also submit research and translation inquiries to research@sgsmn.org, or submit a written request by sending it to the address below.
 These services are free of charge, but donations to SGSM are always appreciated.

 The Swedish-American church microfilm collection (i.e., Minnesota, Wisconsin, Red River Valley Conference, and Minnesota Covenant) are held in trust from the ELCA Archives.
 You can search the church films index on the Library & Archives page or the printed index located in the microfilm cabinet.
-Ask the MGS Library Reference Desk volunteer for access to the cabinet.
+Ask the MGC Library Reference Desk volunteer for access to the cabinet.

 Swedish Genealogy Society of Minnesota